e-ucm/ipyauth/docs/content/guide/Google.md

 The following params are expected to instantiate a `ParamsGoogle` object.
 Some or all of these params can be made available in a dotenv file.
 If params are input via the dotenv file and directly, then the latter prevails.

-The params given below are transparently mapped to the Google gapi library.
-See the [docs](https://developers.google.com/api-client-library/javascript/reference/referencedocs).
+The params given below are mapped to the Google authorize endpoint.
+See the [docs](https://developers.google.com/identity/protocols/OAuth2UserAgent).

-### api_key
+### response_type

 + type: `string`

-The Google apiKey field that enables finer monitoring/control of a client.
+This must be `token` as only the implicit flow is supported.

 ### client_id